-You’ll be starting in Boston, Massachusetts, a fantastic city.
+You’ll start your New England road trip from Boston, Massachusetts, a fantastic city.

 Boston is a well-known city that’s filled to the brim with history.
 From famous historical events like the Boston Tea Party to its reputation as a modern-day sports town, you’ll never be bored here.

 Highlights include the North End (home to incredible Italian food), quaint Beacon Hill, shopping on Newbury Street, and visiting the museums.
-Check out our post on Romantic Things to Do in Boston for more suggestion.
+Check out our post on Romantic Things to Do in Boston for more suggestions, and to create your own Boston road trip itinerary.
 The article has ideas for all types of travelers and not just couples!

 We’ve also got some recommendations on where to grab coffee in the city.